God is our Guide Number 1 site for helping reverse diseases on Planet Earth

 Immunoglobulins considered as a population of molecules are normally very heterogeneous because they are composed of different classes and subclasses each of which has different types and subtypes of light chains.
 In addition, different immunoglobulin molecules can have different antigen binding properties because of different VH and VL regions.

-stru-7.jpg (86802 bytes) Figure 7 IgG Structure VII.
-STRUCTURE AND SOME PROPERTIES OF IG CLASSES AND
+cture VII.
+STRUCTURE AND SOME PROPERTIES OF IG CLASSES AND stru-7.jpg (86802 bytes) SUBCLASSES

 A. IgG